 The City develops an annual five-year plan for capital improvements; it includes project design, development, implementation, and operating and maintenance costs.
 Each project in the 5-year Capital Improvement Plan (CIP) shows the estimated capital and on-going maintenance costs, known and potential funding sources and a design/development schedule.
-As used in the CIP, projects include land acquisition, buildings and facilities construction; these projects do not have a cost threshold.
+A capital improvement project is typically a permanent structural change to a property or asset to prolong its life, increase its value, or enhance its capabilities.
+As used in the CIP, projects include land acquisition, buildings and facilities construction, asset upgrades or large-scale maintenance work and the planning needed to facilitate plans and implementation for infrastructure (for example, the Housing Element).
+Ti-these projects do not have a cost threshold.
 A capital outlay (fixed asset) purchase is any single item or piece of equipment that costs more than \$510,000 and has an expected useful life exceeding one year.
 The development of the CIP is coordinated with the development of the operating budget.
 The CIP is a planning document; the City Council appropriates funding for capital projects in the annual operating budget.
 Costs for professional services needed to implement the CIP are to be included in the appropriate year's operating budget.